 We've looked at ways to make the absolute most basic presentations with just text and images in any app, and at the web apps that make it easy to craft a presentation like no other.
 But when it comes to traditional presentations, there's nothing like Keynote.
 It's simpler, easier to use, and is more cross-compatible than PowerPoint.

 Let's look at the ways Keynote beats PowerPoint, and why you should switch to Keynote the next time you need to make a traditional presentation.

-Your Presentations, Everywhere
+Take Your Keynote Presentations Everywhere

 Nowadays, many are replacing their computers with iPhones or iPads.
 Trying to access, edit, or show a PowerPoint presentation from your iOS device is no simple task.
-The limited Office iPhone app only lets you preview PowerPoint presentations, and alternate apps often mangle your presentations.
-With Keynote, on the other hand, you'll have a full-featured way to make, edit, and present presentations from anywhere.
+While Microsoft's mobile apps have come a long way, they still feel like a tacked-on solution to the desktop app.

 The vast majority of Keynote's features are the exact same on every version of the app, so you can make your presentation on your Mac, edit it later on your iPad, and everything will be the same.
-You'll need to make sure to use the default fonts, of course, so they're be usable on your iPad, but otherwise, there's really nothing you'll have to worry about since Keynote for iPad is so full-featured.
+You'll need to make sure to use the default fonts, of course, so they'll be usable on your iPad, but otherwise, there's really nothing you'll have to worry about since Keynote for iPad is so fully-featured.

 So, if want to make a presentation and keep it on one device, PowerPoint will still work fine.
 But if you want perfect fidelity across your Mac, iPad, and even PC or Chromebook, Keynote's the app for you.